 Current TFs include: Bee girls, fairies, elves, sylphs, oni, slaves, lolitas, plants, drones, sexdolls, villagers, horses, anthros, bar wrenches, demons, bunnygirls, prostitutes, mothers, daughters, schoolgirls, villainesses, ninjas, copies of other party members, brides, gold statues, goblins, queens, sorceresses, librarians, nurses, goddess worshippers, nuns, priestesses, jesters, witches, dryads, portraits, skeletons, zombies, slime girls, ghouls, furries, dancers, secretaries, tour guides, princesses, kappas, cows, sentries, frogs, Harem girls, latex and rubber beings, possession, thieves, dogs and hellhounds, becoming minions and twins of villainesses, angels, bat-minions, cops, Kunoichi, geishas, spirits, vacbed patients, nymphs, and lots more.

-Patreon version: Chapter 6.25 - Omake Episode 8, New Egris Sewer Playable Purity Endings
+Patreon version: Chapter 6.45 - Omake Episode 14, New Purity Endings in Atlas's Cabin

 Areas available as Patreon Exclusive: Heliot Gaiden, Ambrosia Gaiden,

 Current TFsite version: Chapter 6.43 - Thiefhunt Minigame east of Aerotown's woodchase, Ingrissvern stripbar, Egrisway Costume shop, Sunny Folktown purity ends, Omake Episode 11+12+13